-Why Abbas’ UN speech pales in comparison to Arafat’s rifle
+Why Abbas’ speech pales in comparison to Arafat’s rifle at the UN

 "Disappointing" and "laughable" is how many Palestinians viewed Abbas' speech at the UN last week.
 The hype of anticipation that the Palestinian Authority's (PA) media built before the speech heightened that perception.

 As I listened to the speech, I could not help but reminisce about Yasser Arafat, despite all of his personal flaws and, sometimes, ill-thought policies.

 In November 1974, wearing the traditional Palestinian headgear (Kuffiyeh) with his gun-belt strapped around his waist, Arafat delivered the PLO’s first speech at the UN General Assembly.
 Taking his people's grief before the international community, Arafat said, "I have come bearing an olive branch in one hand and a freedom fighter's rifle in the other."

 "Devoid of leverage and power, Arafat stressed, diplomacy was a fruitless exercise"

 Very few would disagree that the Palestinian leader rose to the occasion and captured with a short phrase the intimate dynamics of the Palestinian struggle for freedom and statehood.
 Devoid of leverage and power, Arafat stressed, diplomacy was a fruitless exercise.
 He saw that Zionist colonialism was a structuralist enterprise, rooted in supremacy and geared toward demographic replacement.
 Decolonisation, therefore, required a form of violent push-back to stop it from becoming on the coloniser’s terms.